-Of late, couple of folks asked me about eating mock meat and all.
+Of late, a couple of folks asked me about eating mock meat and all.
 Some friends did ask me about it as well in the past, and come to think about it, this is a question that had been asked, since perhaps the start of mock meat itself!
-It seem contradictory to actually advocate vegetarianism on one hand and on the other hand, fabricate realistic mock meat to satisfy one’s taste buds.
+It seems contradictory to actually advocate vegetarianism on one hand and on the other hand, fabricate realistic mock meat to satisfy one’s taste buds.
 Why should one do this?
 Why can’t we be real to ourselves and just eat meat or vegetables depending on our inclinations?
 Can there be a middle-ground?The main thrust of the counter-argument against mock meat is that if one were to choose to be a vegetarian out of compassion for animals, why would anyone still savour the taste and smell of meat and consequently create mock meat up to the extent of actually becoming an industry in itself.
 Wouldn’t one be hypocritical at best?

 As far as hypocrisy is concerned, at face value, it may seem to be the case and that is where most people get stuck.
 They find themselves failing to rationalise to themselves the morality of eating mock meat.
 Are we still being compassionate to animals or are we outwardly compassionate, but inwardly cruel?
 Are we feigning kindness but really murderers at heart.
 Here, I would like to draw an analogy about Boy Scouts.
 Hopefully, it will help us see mock meat in a different light and enable us to become happy, non-sectarian vegetarians who are equally happy with leafy meals and those complemented with mock meat.

 We know how Boy Scouts train and mold little boys into confident, rugged and intelligent individuals who delight in helping others and serving the community at large.
 Some of us are good natured at heart, and we incline towards helpfulness and kindness naturally without the need for reward or recognition.
 Some of us would even shun the limelight as goodness should be good enough in and of itself.
-There are others who instead, need nuturing to develop or bring out that goodness in them.
-This nuturing can come in the form of Boy Scouts training where they are required to participate in regular community services in order to progress on their ‘career’ as a scout.
+There are others who instead, need nurturing to develop or bring out that goodness in them.
+This nurturing can come in the form of Boy Scouts training where they are required to participate in regular community services in order to progress on their ‘career’ as a scout.

 of their life as an adult, some may continue to help others even without the need for rewards or recognition.
 Some may still require that even later in life while others may even need more prodding since peer pressure’s influence could have weakened by then.
 Still, as long as it works, at least the needy and desolate are being helped.
-While it would be ideal to have everyone being helpful and charitable without material rewards or recognition, at the very least, help is still rendered and effective even when some rewards and recognition is needed.
-The presence or absence of rewards or recognition does not and should not diminish the fact that help is received; at the most, it perhaps reflect on the moral or spiritual maturity of that person, but who are we to judge anyway?
+While it would be ideal to have everyone to be helpful and charitable without material rewards or recognition, at the very least, help is still rendered and effective even when some rewards and recognition are needed.
+The presence or absence of rewards or recognition does not and should not diminish the fact that help is received; at the most, it perhaps reflects on the moral or spiritual maturity of that person, but who are we to judge anyway?

 The other argument is that the alternative to mock meat vegetarianism is natural vegetarianism.
-NV is coined in by me to describe a somewhat vegan diet, except that one do not eat any mock meat at all.
+NV is coined in by me to describe a somewhat vegan diet, except that one does not eat any mock meat at all.
 Proponents for NV sometimes counter that it is both healthier to eat NV and at the same time better for the mind, since one is not engaged in the taste, smell and perhaps form and texture of meat.
-Mock meat is often heavily processed and flavoured to micmick the form, smell, taste and texture of meat, so it is probably safe to say that mock meat as a whole is probably less healthy than a NV.
+Mock meat is often heavily processed and flavoured to mimic the form, smell, taste and texture of meat, so it is probably safe to say that mock meat as a whole is probably less healthy than a NV.

-According to various unscientific studies (conducted on myself over the past 7 years), I’ve found that taking mock meat on a moderate level neither improve nor impedes health.
-For some folks, breaking the monotony of green-vegetables with a bit of mock meat may actually serve to increase appetite and result in better nutritient input from the greens.
+According to various unscientific studies (conducted on myself over the past 7 years), I’ve found that taking mock meat on a moderate level neither improves nor impedes health.
+For some folks, breaking the monotony of green-vegetables with a bit of mock meat may actually serve to increase appetite and result in better nutrient input from the greens.
 Being a good monk 😉 , I eat what is given and don’t reject nor hanker for mock meat.
-Neither do I need mock meat to whet my appetite since the one main meal per day regime guarantees certain level of hunger by late morning the next day.
+Neither do I need mock meat to whet my appetite since the one main meal per day regime guarantees a certain level of hunger by late morning the next day.
 Granted, the monasteries I’ve stayed in over the past few years serve a good mix of green leafy vegetables, beans, roots, herbs and mock meat, so I don’t really see any unhealthy balance that might result.
 I dare say that moderation in food is key, mock meat or greens alike.